-The law does not criminalize sexual orientation or limit freedom of speech or peaceful assembly for lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons.
-There are no specific antidiscrimination or hate crime laws, or other criminal justice mechanisms designed to aid in the prosecution of bias-motivated crimes.
-There were no reports LGBTI persons were targeted for abuse, but underreporting of such incidents was likely, in view of societal stigma.
-Societal discrimination in employment and housing was a problem, particularly for openly LGBTI persons.
+On July 5, a revised penal code was published that criminalizes consensual samesex sexual conduct between adults; it provides for six months' imprisonment and a fine of up to five million CFA (\$8,489) if convicted.
+The law had yet to be applied by year's end.
+The law does not limit freedom of speech or peaceful assembly for lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons.
+There are no specific antidiscrimination or hate crime laws or other criminal justice mechanisms designed to aid in the prosecution of bias-motivated crimes.
+Unlike in 2018 there were reports from civil society organizations of LGBTI persons being targeted for abuse.
+Such incidents were rarely reported, however, because of societal stigma.
+Societal discrimination in employment and housing were problems, particularly for openly LGBTI persons.